Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Pure hateful bone-pummeling noise assaulted him as the sound system came on full blast again.
 He clawed desperately at the volume dial, and straightened out of his reflexive cringe.

-Bill was… definitely a little too intense for him.
+Bill was... definitely a little too intense for him.

 He sighed, put the car in drive and pulled out.
 To his surprise, it was fully charged and ran smoothly.
 No warnings on the dash, and all the lights were good too.
 In some areas, Bill actually gave a fuck.
 Or maybe it was just that she didn’t want to get caught over a busted tail-light.